JackBeBack/Ollama-KotlinWrapper/README.md

     runBlocking {
         //select a model
         val ollama = Ollama(model = "wizard-vicuna")
-        ollama.ask("What is the weather in Berlin?").collect{
+        ollama.generate("What is the weather in Berlin?").collect{
             print(it)
         }
     }